ha-sante/PricinHub/README.md

-Got the opportunity to use flask for an API & Web Visualization of Scraped Pricing data
+Flask for an API & Web Visualization of Scraped Pricing data

-Funny enough the source of the information scraped was named after me.
-Applied to Datopian a while ago and this guy assigned it to me(https://github.com/rufuspollock).

-It's really funny when I look at it ( Henry Hub:( )
+Source of data ( Henry Hub:( )

 ## Some links of the project
 1. Graph visualization of the data: <a href="https://pricinhub.herokuapp.com/" target="_blank"> Here </a> ( Best Viewed From desktop )